21 Best Flies For Pennsylvania Steelhead: Plus Guide Flies

 Tying your own flies saves you money and lets you tie custom flies that will probably work better.
 If you already tie your own flies, check out The 7 Best Fly Tying Hooks: For Dry Fly, Nymphs, and Streamers, or if you are thinking about starting to tie your own flies, check out 5 Best Fly Tying Kits From Beginner to Advanced.

-Nymphs For PA Steelhead
+Best Nymphs For PA Steelhead

 For nymphs, there are 3 or 4 that work well most of the time, and there are times when a Gold, Silver, or copper bead-headed version will work better.

-- Pheasant Tail Nymph: SIze 8 and 10, size 12 to 14 in very clear upper stretches.
+- Pheasant Tail Nymph: Size 8 and 10, size 12 to 14 in very clear upper stretches.

 - Caddis Larva: size 10 and 12

-- Hares Ear Nymph: Size 10 and 12 ( Alternatives: Walts Worm, Sexy Walts Worm, Egans Tungston Surveyor, Hare’s Ear Blowtorch)
+- Hares Ear Nymph: Size 10 and 12 (Alternatives: Walts Worm, Sexy Walts Worm, Egans Tungston Surveyor, Hare’s Ear Blowtorch)

 - Prince Nymph: Size 8 to 12, good on the lower river or high water and when an attractor pattern is required.